Sites Reservoir Project

 Applicant: Sites Project Authority

-The Sites Project Authority is proposing to develop the Sites Reservoir Project (Project), a 1.5 million acre-feet surface water reservoir that would divert water from the Sacramento River when excess water is available for diversion.
-The reservoir inundation area would be in rural, unincorporated areas of Glenn and Colusa counties.
-Other Project-related components, including the Red Bluff Pumping Plant and Glenn-Colusa Irrigation District Main Canal Pumping Plant, would be in Tehama, Glenn, Colusa, and Yolo counties.
-The Project would use existing infrastructure to divert water from the Sacramento River at Red Bluff and Hamilton City to the new Sites Reservoir located approximately 10 miles west of the community of Maxwell.
+The reservoir inundation area would be in rural, unincorporated areas of Glenn and Colusa counties, approximately 10 miles west of the community of Maxwell.
+Other Project-related components, including the Red Bluff Pumping Plant and Glenn Colusa Irrigation District Main Canal Pumping Plant, would be in Glenn, Colusa, Tehama, and Yolo counties.
+The Project would use existing infrastructure to divert water from the Sacramento River at Red Bluff and Hamilton City to the new Sites Reservoir.
 New and existing facilities would transfer water into and out of the reservoir, with ultimate release back to the Sacramento River system via existing canals and a new pipeline located near the town of Dunnigan.
-Water released from Sites Reservoir would be used for irrigation, domestic consumption, and fish and wildlife.
+Water released from Sites Reservoir would be used in northern and southern California for multiple purposes, including irrigation, domestic consumption, and fish and wildlife.

-The Project is part of the Water Storage Investment Program (WSIP).
-Additional information on WSIP Projects can be found on the State Water Board’s WSIP Web page.
+The Project is Water Storage Investment Program (WSIP).
+Additional information on WSIP Projects can be found on the State Water Board’s WSIP Webpage.

 Related Documents